‘The Big Bang Theory’ Season 10: Amy Furious As Sheldon Spills Sex Life Details

 Meanwhile, there is good news for Big Bang Theory fans.
 CBS is set to pick the series for two more seasons, bringing the total to 12 episodes.
 Variety quoted a CBS Corp. chairman-CEO Leslie Moon as saying that they were “very, very close” to a two-season new deal for The Big Bang Theory.

-The original cast members, Jim Parsons, Kaley Cuoco, Johnny Galecki, Simon Helberg and Kunal Nayyar, are also closing in on their new contract deals.
+The original cast members, Jim Parsons, Kaley Cuoco, Johnny Galecki, Simon Helberg, and Kunal Nayyar, are also closing in on their new contract deals.
 All the actors’ contracts are up for renewal after The Big Bang Theory Season 10 ends in May.

 Watch here promo and sneak peeks for The Big Bang Theory Season 10 Episode 16.